IF THERE IS A MOTHERLAND for American beer drinkers, it is Ireland.

-“Every pub had the same three products, and for generations that’s the way it was,” Seamus O’Hara, who cofounded Carlow Brewing in the southeast of Ireland with his brother, Eamonn, in 1996, told me in a phone conversation earlier this month.
+“Every pub had the same three products, and, for generations, that’s the way it was,” Seamus O’Hara, who cofounded Carlow Brewing in the southeast of Ireland with his brother Eamonn in 1996, told me in a phone conversation this month.

 As little as 10 years ago, there were only about a dozen breweries in Ireland, most of them owned by the big guys.

 But things have improved quickly, thanks mostly to new tax laws that benefit small brewers.
 Today, Ireland boasts more than 75 independent breweries, and O’Hara is widely seen as their pioneer.

 “It has become quite a vibrant craft beer scene,” said O’Hara, who was recently appointed chair of the Irish Brewers Association.
 “I can see it bringing all kinds of energy and excitement to consumers. “

 You don’t have to take his word for it.
 In October, I’m leading Joe Sixpack’s Irish Beer & Whiskey Tour, a 10-day crawl to some of the country’s small breweries and distilleries.
 Join me as we visit Dublin, Galway, Killarney, the Dingle Peninsula, and elsewhere to explore the sights and share a few pints.

 Yes, we’ll stop in at Guinness – how can we not?
 Mostly, though, we’ll focus on small breweries and family-owned distilleries.
 Places like:

 Galway Bay Brewery, whose Oslo Bar is one of Europe’s great craft beer destinations.